-Color scientists at BenQ have fine-tuned a color mode in the latest DesignVue and PhotoVue monitors designed to minimize the visual differences between your Mac and the external display.
-M-book mode performs precise color matching and is particularly useful for dual-monitor use, where your MacBook display and external monitor work together.
+To solve this, color scientists at BenQ have fine-tuned a M-book color mode in the latest DesignVue PD and PhotoVue SW monitors designed to minimize the visual differences between Mac displays and external displays.
+M-book mode performs precise color matching when you want a larger display that has the same color and it is particularly useful for dual-monitor use, where your MacBook® display and external monitor work together.

-As you already know, most professional monitors come with standard color space modes.
-Whether it is Adobe RGB, sRGB or some other, they all have specific usage scenarios.
-Using these standards guarantees interoperability and are favored by all color professionals from web designers to photographers.
-Our custom designed M-book mode is not meant to replace them, but to offer an additional option to those who work specifically with a MacBook.
+Most professional monitors come with standard color space modes.
+Whether it is Adobe RGB, sRGB or some other color space, they all have specific usage scenarios.
+Using these standards guarantees interoperability and they are used by color professionals from web designers to photographers.
+The custom designed M-book mode of BenQ Professional Monitors is not meant to replace them, but to offer an additional option to those who work specifically with a MacBook.

 Color plays a crucial role in things we use and buy, and for those who design items like these for a living, ensuring color is accurately applied and displayed is a key aspect of their work.
 With most of the steps in the design process now being executed digitally, designers are relying more heavily on their computers and monitors to guarantee the accurate display of colors.
 In order to ensure the highest level of color accuracy, designers have to first familiarize themselves with a tiny set of data called ICC Profile, which plays a small yet decisive role in the design process.